Remideza/lol_trad_fromimage/README.md

 ## Requirements

 - TesseractOCR with the language packages you plan on using (https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html)
-- Mentionned python packages at the start of the
+- Mentionned python packages at the start of the main

 ## Config